Comprehensive Ophthalmology

 - 2 months – further rotation in the sub speciality of choice

-- - Final 2 months- independent OPD at VIIO with supervised surgical opportunity at
+- Final 2 months- independent OPD at VIIO with supervised surgical

 Refraction: